la-ots/pelican/docs/foundation/index.md

 ---
 title: Foundation
-summary: These pieces create the beginning parts of Pelican Design System.
-In order to get the most from it, these pieces must be properly understood.
+summary: These pieces create the base of Pelican.
+These pieces must be properly understood to get the most out of it.
 tags: foundation
 layout: area-page
 index: true